 In this article, we discussed how you could avoid data pipeline breakdowns thanks to complete observability of that pipeline through the integration of our solution, Kensu, in dbt.
 Our unique approach consists in embedding Kensu’s observability agents directly in the dbt code.
 They enable the extraction of all the necessary information that will render the dbt transformation pipeline fully observable.
 It facilitates root cause analysis thanks to the three DODD principles: contextual observability, synchronized observability, and continuous validation.
 No external tools, actions, or interventions are required to obtain total observability.
 Only Kensu’s integration within dbt is necessary.

-If you have any questions, suggestions, or want to try the new dbt integration in our sandbox, please contact us or connect to our sandbox.
+If you have any questions, suggestions, or want to try the new dbt integration, please contact us or connect to our Community Edition.